scsere/huge/README.md

 [![HUGE, formerly "php-login" logo](_pictures/huge-logo.png)](http://www.php-login.net)

-### This fork is modified to use a postgres instead of a MySQL database
+### This fork is modified to use a postgres instead of a MySQL database and support google analytics and reCaptcha

 # HUGE